Within UW Leaders

 There are five great ways to be involved with the UW Leaders program:

-1. Apply to be a Leader (Mentee) – the application opened September 30th to all UW freshmen, sophomores, and transfer juniors.
-The Mentor team will review applications and notify those students who have been selected to proceed to the interview stage.
-Each year, our goal is to welcome approximately 50 new students into the program as Leaders.
+1. Apply to be a Leader (Mentee) – Each fall, UW Leaders recruits first-year, second-year, and transfer third-year students to join our program as Leaders.
+The Mentor Team will review applications and notify those students who have been selected to proceed to the interview stage.
+Each year, our goal is to welcome approximately 50 new students into the program.
 We are eager to meet this next generation of campus leaders and help them grow through our program and beyond.
-Review “WHY: Our Philosophy and Structure” to learn more about how you may fit with the values and foundation of the program.
+Review “About Our Application” to learn more about how you may fit with the values and foundation of the program.

 2. Apply to be a Mentor – During spring quarter of the previous academic year, we select about 15-20 mentors.
-The rising Director and Assistance Director of UW Leaders review Mentor applications and notify those students who have been selected to proceed to the interview stage.
+The incoming UW Leaders Co-Director Team review Mentor applications and notify those students who have been selected to proceed to the interview stage.
 Throughout fall quarter, the Mentor team attends weekly meetings that are designed to train the Mentors on topics such as group facilitation, workshop synthesis, and goals pertaining to the mentor-mentee relationship.
 These individuals are identified as some of the top leaders on campus from both within and outside of the UWL program.

 3. Join our Alumni Network – Our UWL Alumni are incredible humans to say the least.
 We continue to connect with and celebrate our alumni through several major events, including our Alumni Mixer in the Spring and Alumni Panel in the Fall.
 We are looking to expand opportunities for involvement with our alumni so please reach out to us at firstname.lastname@example.org if you are not in our contact list already.

-4. Apply to be Director or Assistant Director – The hiring process for these positions begins during spring quarter.
+4. Apply to be a Co-Director – The hiring process for these positions begins during spring quarter.
 These hirings are run by the ASUW Personnel Committee because both positions are considered ASUW Employees.
-The Director is hired first and it is their vision that will steer the program during the upcoming year.
-After the Assistant Director is hired, both positions are in charge of recruiting, hiring, and training a cohort of Mentors to prepare for the new year’s program.
+Their visions steer the program during the following year.
+Both positions are in charge of recruiting, hiring, and training a cohort of Mentors to prepare for the new year’s program.

 5. Volunteer with us – we host quarterly service days where we engage in different community events, and these projects are open to everyone!
 Traditionally, UW Leaders forms a Relay for Life team and camps out in Husky Stadium to raise money and awareness about cancer for the American Cancer Society.
 UW Leaders has also partnered with Green Seattle to clear the Burke-Gilman trail, partnered with the Carlson Center to clean the University Heights for Martin Luther King Day of Service, and beautifying weed-heavy areas of Golden Gardens park.
 Several of our Leaders will also put on community service projects for their leadership practice, many of which are advertised around campus and published on our Facebook page.